alexisbellido/salt-django-stack/README.rst

 The available roles are:
 * first_glusterfs_node (this is the one that will setup the volume and should be set just for one minion)
+* haproxy_master (used by Keepalived for HAProxy's high availability)
+* haproxy_backup (used by Keepalived for HAProxy's high availability)
 * glusterfs_node
 * varnish
 * webhead (which includes nginx and gunicorn)